 Types of Peptic Ulcers:

-- Duodenal Ulcer: A peptic ulcer that is located in the duodenum (small intestine).
+• Duodenal Ulcer: A peptic ulcer in the duodenum (small intestine).

-- Esophageal Ulcer: A peptic ulcer that is located in the lower part of one’s esophagus.
+• Esophageal Ulcer: A peptic ulcer in the lower part of one’s esophagus.

 Common causes:

-The most common causes of a Peptic Ulcer are infections caused by the bacterium Helicobacter pylor (H. pylori) or prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSIDs).
-It should be noted that the long-held belief that “Ulcers” are commonly caused by stress or spicy food simply isn’t true.
+The most common causes of Peptic ulcers are infections caused by the bacterium Helicobacter pylori (H. pylori) or prolonged exposure to aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
+It should be noted that the long-held belief that “Ulcers” are commonly caused by stress or spicy food isn’t true.

 Symptoms may include: